Pronunciation: chee-an-long

 Discovery

-The first remains of Qianlong were discovered in the Zhenzhuchong Member of the Ziliujing Formation at Zhuanpo, Pingba District, Anshun City, Guizhou Province, southwestern China, by local brickmakers in 1999, and were excavated by a team led by Huiyang Cai of Guizhou Provincial Museum and Xinjin Wang of Guizhou Provincial Institute of Cultural Relics and Archaeology between 10th August and 12th December of that year.
-A second excavation was organised for 2000, but the dig was abandoned because most fossil-bearing strata had been removed by locals as they continued their hunt for brick-making red clay.
+The first remains of Qianlong were discovered in the Zhenzhuchong Member of the Ziliujing Formation at Zhuanpo, Pingba District, Anshun City, Guizhou Province, southwestern China, by local brickmakers in 1999.
+They were excavated by a team led by Huiyang Cai of Guizhou Provincial Museum and Xinjin Wang of Guizhou Provincial Institute of Cultural Relics and Archaeology between 10th August and 12th December of that year.
+A second excavation was organised for 2000, but the dig was abandoned because most of the fossil-bearing strata had been removed by locals as they continued their hunt for brickmaking red clay.

-The holotype (GZPM VN001) is a partial and semi-articulated skeleton, and a partial skull and jaws that were found 30 metres away.
+The holotype (GZPM VN001) is a partial, semi-articulated skeleton, and a partial skull and jaws found 30 metres away.